abhaysrivastav/abhaysrivastav.github.io/blogs/nlpconcepts.md

 -  From a large corpus when we capture multiple contexts using different sentences, we could expect the word embeddings of similar words to be similar.
--  Typically, the embeddings are represented in 50 or higher dimensions, which makes it difficult to visualize the embeddings.However, we could use the **dimension reduction** technique and reduce the dimension to 2 or 3 and plot it to check, whether we can observe any relationship between the words
+-  Typically, the embeddings are represented in 50 or higher dimensions, which makes it difficult to visualize the embeddings.However, we could use the **dimension reduction** technique and reduce the dimension to 2 or 3 and plot it to check, whether we can observe any relationship between the words.

+### GloVe  GloVe that is, Global Vectors for Word Representation